camlloyd/oct-to-tiff/README.md

 ## Supported scan patterns

-This tool has been developed for use with data from the Optovue RTVue XR Avanti System.
+This tool has been developed by reverse engineering data from the Optovue RTVue XR Avanti System.

 Due to limited test data, only the following scan patterns are currently supported: